momentum-chain/whitepaper/README.md

 # Momentum

-A general-purpose blockchain platform utilizing Proof-of-Popularity.
+A general-purpose blockchain platform implementing Proof-of-Popularity.

-This repository only contains the whitepaper source code.
+Please not that this repository only contains the source code to the (work-in-progress) whitepaper.

 There currently is no way to purchase or invest in Momentum as it is not released yet.
 If you're interested in investing, please sign up to [Shitcoin Swap](https://www.shitcoinswap.com), our official distribution channel.

+## Creating the Whitepaper

+You can use `pdflatex` to render the Whitepaper PDF.
+Install it by running `apt install pdflatex` or `dnf install texlive`.

+Then run `make` inside the `/src` dir.